40 Years of Action

 Looking for classroom presentations or lesson plans?
 The center provides educator support through lesson plans, workshops, summer institutes, and more.
 Browse our educator pages for a full array of resources.

 The best way to stay informed about the Center's offerings and news is to sign up for our monthly e-newsletter.
+Our e-newsletter comes out once a month, usually on the first business day.
+If you are signed up but not receiving our mailings, please check your spam or junk folder.
 You can also explore, and subscribe to, our YouTube channel.

 Meeting and studying with others interested and invested in this work is more than a way to get support as an educator, but an opportunity to affirm life and hope in a confused and wounded world.
 Thank you!”